-*The many internships available through Tulane's career center provide valuable career-building experiences.
+- The Career Center catalogs internships that provide valuable career-building experiences.

 Recognizing that active civic engagement builds strong, healthy communities and responsible citizens, Tulane also requires students to engage in public service.
-Tulane is the only major research institution to include service in the required curriculum.
-Students immerse themselves in service projects that they find interesting, because Tulane offers real-world service experiences related to each different academic department.
-Tulane students are always learning to make a difference in today's complex and fast-changing world.
+Tulane is the first major research institution to include service in its required curriculum.
+Students immerse themselves in service projects that they find interesting because Tulane offers real-world service experiences related to each academic department.

 Did You Know?